The BSO was founded in 1981 as a result of the Music 81 project of the Victorian Government, and was the successor of the Bendigo Concert Orchestra.

 The orchestra occupies a key space in the musical life of the City of Greater Bendigo, with the Mayor of Bendigo as Patron.

-The BSO is an amateur community Orchestra which rehearses weekly during school term times, and puts on at least 3 public concerts per year.
+The BSO is an amateur community Orchestra which rehearses weekly during school term times, and performs at least 3 public concerts per year.
 Please contact us if you are interested in joining; we are currently welcoming new string players.

 Musical Director: Rohan Phillips